 - Giselle: This name is derived from the Germanic word ‘gisil’ which means a promise or pledge.
 It is a French name that means ‘beautiful like a star.
 In France, Giselle is a famous old ballet that is performed all around the world.

-- Hortense: This special name means ‘garden’.
+- Hortense: This special name means ‘garden’ and isn’t a super popular one you hear a lot.

 - Inès: This is the French form of the name Agnes which means ‘chaste’.